 Any Social Listening tool worth it’s salt will have some form of influencer identification that puts together a list of top influencers around your queries, topics and sub-topics that you are tracking.
 Each different tool uses different algorithms to determine who the influencers are, but the end result is the same for any brand, you get a list of people that you need to be engaging with.

 Influencers are great for many reasons.
 Knowing who the influencers in your audience are can help you better understand how to target the rest of your audience and turn them into influencers.
 Influencers can also help sway the opinions of your audience, and it is important to know how your audience reacts to influencers.
 This is why it is crucial that you know who your influencers are, what they care about and how you can use them to positively affect purchase decisions of others around your products.
 You must tailor your outreach to please your influencers so that they will, in turn, use their influence in a positive way for your brand.

 The list of things that you can learn about your audience through the use of Social Listening is endless, as is the list of how you can derive actionable and strategic insights to use for your campaign efforts.
 That said, this initial list is a great entry point to start thinking about the value of deriving insights about your audience.
-If you want to learn more about how brands are using Synthesio’s industry leading global Social Listening platform to better understand their audience, take a look at our recent webinar about the future of Social Listening, this case study about audience insights and then reach out for a demo to see Synthesio in action.
+If you want to learn more about how brands are using Synthesio’s industry-leading global Social Listening platform to better understand their audience, take a look at our webinar about the future of Social Listening and this case study about audience insights.

 If you want to see the impact of audience analysis in action, reach out for a demo today.